freshworks/memoize_until/README.md

 # MemoizeUntil

-This gem is an extension to the standard **memoization pattern**.

-Use cases that this solves are as follows:

-* Fixed interval memoization of complex operations
-* Consistent local memoization pattern across multiple processes/instances
-* Memoization of app configurations stored in datastores like Redis, mysql, etc. that are not required to be real-time
-* Memoization of 3rd party configurations or responses that are not required to be real-time
+This gem is an extension to the standard `memoization` pattern for storing expensive computations or network calls `in-mmemory`.
+Unlike other memoization extensions which expire after a pre-defined interval, this gem provides a consistent memoization behavior across multiple processes/servers i.e. keys expire simultaneously across all processes.

 Usage: